 Dental caries is a multifactorial infectious disease, related to biofilm accumulation on dental surface16 and frequent consumption of fermentable carbohydrates2.
-Through the fermentation of dietary carbohydrates, the bacteria in the dental biofilm produce acids that decrease the pH and increase the biofilm potential in promoting dental demineralization^{3,4}.
+By the fermentation of dietary carbohydrates, the bacteria in the dental biofilm produce acids that decrease the pH and increase the biofilm potential in promoting dental demineralization^{3,4}.
 Additionally, the acid environment selects cariogenic bacteria, such as mutans streptococci16.
-Among them, Streptococcus mutans is known to be one of the most important cariogenic microorganism^{15,16}, since, besides being acidogenic and acid-tolerant, it uses sucrose to produce insoluble glucans in biofilm matrix3, which may play an important role in the development of caries^{3,5,17,22}.
-Different genotypes of S. mutans may present different expression levels of glucosyltransferases19 and higher production of insoluble polysaccharides has been reported by genotipes from caries-active individuals^{8,20}.
+Among them, Streptococcus mutans is known to be one of the most important cariogenic microorganisms^{15,16} because, in addition to being acidogenic and acid-tolerant, it uses sucrose to produce insoluble glucans in biofilm matrix3, which may play an important role in the development of caries^{3,5,17,22}.
+Different genotypes of S. mutans may present different expression levels of glucosyltransferases19 and higher production of insoluble polysaccharides has been reported by genotypes from caries-active individuals^{8,20}.

-It has been reported that different genotypes of S. mutans are found in saliva and dental biofilm and AP-PCR technique has been widely used to discriminate this genotypic diversity^{1,6,7,9,11,12,18,23,26}.
-This technique has discriminatory potential comparable to other techniques for genotypic identification of S. mutans^{13,14,28}.
+Different genotypes of S. mutans have been found in saliva, and dental biofilm and AP-PCR technique has been widely used to discriminate this genotypic diversity^{1,6,7,9,11,12,18,23,26}.
+This technique has a discriminatory potential comparable to other techniques for genotypic identification of S. mutans^{13,14,28}.
 However, different arbitrary primers have been used for S. mutans genotyping.
-The application of more than one arbitrary primer was suggested to increase discriminatory power of AP-PCR genotyping ^{13,29}.
-Saarela, et al.28 (1996) reported that primers OPA 05 and OPA 13 were efficient to identify S. mutans genotypes.
-Truong, et al.29 (2000), investigating genotypic diversity among mutans streptococci, verified that primers OPA 03 and OPA 18 could differentiate S. mutans from other oral microorganisms.
-In addition, Li and Caufield13 (1998) after the evaluation of various arbitrary primers in the genotyping of reference strains of S. mutans, suggested that the primer OPA 02 showed the best power of discrimination of genotypes, giving the highest number of amplicons when compared to other primers.
+The application of more than one arbitrary primer was suggested to increase the discriminatory power of AP-PCR genotyping^{13,29}.
+Saarela, et al.28 (1996) have reported that primers OPA 05 and OPA 13 were efficient to identify S. mutans genotypes.
+Truong, et al.29 (2000), investigating genotypic diversity among mutans streptococci, verified that primers OPA 03 and OPA 18 were capable to distinguish S. mutans from other oral microorganisms.
+Li and Caufield13 (1998), after evaluating various arbitrary primers in the genotyping of reference strains of S. mutans, suggested that the primer OPA 02 showed the best power of genotype discrimination, giving the highest number of amplicons when compared to other primers.
 OPA 02 has been recently widely adopted in AP-PCR protocols^{1,9,12,18,20,23}.
 Nevertheless, there is always the question whether other primers should be used to ascertain this diversity and, in addition, the evaluation of different primers was performed with only reference strains13.